haskell/cabal/doc/how-to-run-in-windows.rst

 Ensure that Cabal can use system libraries
 ------------------------------------------

-Third-party libraries can be installed using the ``pacman`` package manager on the MSYS2 installation.
 When installing a third party package its libraries and header files will (usually) be placed in ``<msys-dir>\<environment>\{lib,include}`` respectively.
 These directories need to be specified in the ``extra-lib-dirs`` and ``extra-include-dirs``